git-advanced-hwiii/homework_3/README.md

-# Homework_1
+# Homework_3

-This is the local readme.md file
+this is a local file readme.md for changes during collaboration

-Changes for hard reset